 While highly uncommon, individuals that mix any antibiotics with alcohol, especially the three noted above, are putting themselves at risk for serious health problems, including, in rare situations, death caused by the drug interactions.

-According to hospital statistics, nearly some form of drug and alcohol interaction, with antibiotic and alcohol interactions being common due to the fact that millions of Americans take antibiotics every year, causes 25% of all emergency room visits.
+According to hospital statistics, nearly some form of drug and alcohol interaction, with antibiotic interactions being very common.
+This is due to the fact that millions of Americans take antibiotics every year, causes 25% of all emergency room visits.